 Replacing parts before they fail maintains the boiler’s functionality.
 Manufacturers provide recommendations on component lifespans and replacement schedules.
 Adhering to these guidelines keeps boilers operating reliably for decades.
 Annual professional servicing again allows technicians to evaluate components and suggest repairs as needed.

 By understanding these common boiler risks, any homeowner can take proactive steps to ensure their system remains safe for their family and home.
-At Summit Heating & A/C, our licensed professionals have extensive training in identifying and resolving any boiler hazards using the latest methods and technology.
+At Summit Heating, A/C, Plumbing & Electrical, our licensed professionals have extensive training in identifying and resolving any boiler hazards using the latest methods and technology.

 Schedule an Appointment With the Boiler Safety Experts